ahmadfajar/vue3-mdb-docs/docs/components/inputs/textarea.md

 ---
 outline: [2, 3]
-description: TextArea is a component that let users enter a large amounts of text into an UI.
+description: TextArea is a form field component that let users enter a large amounts of text into an UI.
 ---

 # TextArea Field

 ::: lead
-**BsTextArea** is a component that let users enter a large amounts of text into an UI.
+**BsTextArea** is a form field component that let users enter a large amounts of text into an UI.
 :::